pbroome4VT/PayloadGround/README.md

 > pip3 install -r requirements.txt

-## Installation Instructions Windows (command line)
+## Installation Instructions Windows
 ### Prerequisites
 Some software may need to be installed or added to the windows PATH environment variable.
 The following must be installed on the system to proceed.

-    python3  should also be installed by default git most likely not installed.
+    python3  is probably installed by default
-    pip3 must be installed
+    git most likely not installed.
+I reccomend installing github desktop pip3 must be installed

+    Download each of the above and add them to you PATH variable

 ### Payload Software